ImaanBontle/SDV-immersive-weathers/README.md

 <!--About the Mods-->
 ## About Immersive Weathers <a id="about"></a>

-Have you ever noticed that Stardew Valley's weather feels a bit simplistic and predictable after a few in-game years?
-Or perhaps you've searched for mods that add more variety or nuance to the in-game weather, only to discover that very few even exist?
-This mod suite aims to fix that!
+*For install instructions, see [Getting Started](#getting-started).*

+*Note: This project is still in early (but active) development.
+The list of implemented features is growing, but it will take some time to fully complete, especially since I am a full-time graduate student.
+I hope you can be patient while I chip away at this.*

+After a few playthroughs of Stardew Valley, I couldn't help but notice that the weather sometimes felt a bit simplistic.
+For example, why were there always the same chances each day for each type of weather?
+Why didn't the different weather types have more meaningful effects on your crops and activities?
+And why did it seemingly change overnight with barely a day's notice?

+I yearned for a way to add more nuance and realism to the experience, but sadly, I learnt that few mods exist for this.
+I guess it's true what they say y'all: meteorology is hard!
+So I set out to make my own!

-Immersive Weathers is a (growing) family of mods that adds depth and complexity to the game's simulated weather systems.
-Each mod in the series will focus on a different aspect of weather-related gameplay, from custom weather probabilities and climates, to dynamic weather systems, realistic weather forecasts and optional gameplay effects.
+Immersive Weathers is a family of mods aimed at adding depth and complexity to the in-game weather simulation.
+Each mod fleshes out a different aspect of weather-related gameplay, from custom weather probabilities and climates, to dynamic weather systems, realistic weather forecasts and optional gameplay changes.

-The project has been designed from the ground-up in a modular way, allowing players to pick and choose which features to download and implement.
-It is also fully open-source, enabling better collaboration and long-term support.
+Since this project is designed from the ground-up to be modular, players can pick and choose which features to use in their games and which ones to discard.
+You have complete control over each feature's customisation, with the ability to opt for pre-defined templates, or to tweak each number to your personal liking, creating your own custom weather experience.
+Since the project is also fully open-source, there is better long-term support from other modders and an increased potential for collaboration.

+Below you will find a summary for each of the released mods, as well as links to their Nexus, ModDrop and GitHub pages.
+If you have questions or feedback, you can post on the mod's Nexus page or open an issue on its GitHub repository.

-At the time of writing, the first mod in the series is approaching release, and more will follow in the future.
-For more information, see the respective mod summaries below.
+At the time of writing, the first mod is almost released.
+More are planned to follow in the future, so watch for updates.

-*Note: This project is in active early development.
-The list of implemented features is growing, but it will take some time to fully complete.
-That said, I work systematically and updates are fairly regular, so I ask for your patience and understanding while I work on this.*

 <!--Framework-->
-### Framework Mod <a id="about-framework"></a>
+### Framework (Required) <a id="about-framework"></a>

 Central framework containing useful functions for sister mods.
 Required for the other mods to work correctly.
 If others not installed, will only print weather predictions.